weixian-zhang/FoodTruckJunkie/README.md

 In our project roadmap, we plan to setup the following tests:
 * Automated Smoke Tests
   * Portal: using [Cypress](https://docs.cypress.io/guides/overview/why-cypress#Setting-up-tests), [Selenium](https://www.selenium.dev/documentation/) or similar Web       UI testing tool to automate UI testing.
 Smoke test still follows a set of test cases consisting of       test steps, however, Smoke Test aims to test if a build is     stable and covers breadth more than depth.
   * ApiServer: using [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) to smoke test ApiServer by pre-configuring the       querystring parameters following a set of defined test cases.
+* Functional Tests - functional tests can also be automated using Selenium, Cypress or other similar tool.
+Functional test follows a set of wel-defined and               comprehensive test cases to go deep into testing functionalities, as compared to Smoke Test which aims for coverage to discover instability in new features.
+* Integration Tests - This test focus on cross app domain/network component testing.
+It can be manual or automated at the GUI layer to trigger calls to MySQL database.
+  If in future there are integrations with external systems and integration tests are to be conducted.
+  Testing becomes more tricky as each dev team may need to wait for each other's integration endpoint to be ready before integration tests can occur.
+  In this case we can explore using [Pact](https://docs.pact.io/), a consumer-driven integration test tool that mocks external endpoints by specifying a "contract".
+  A contract makes up of Endpoint Url, input parameters and data types, and return data and data type.
+So as long as both parties follows the Api interface contract",   testing against a Mocked API that adheres to the contarct is the same as testing against the real external API.
 * Load Tests - [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) can also be used for load testing by increaing the       number of "virtual-users"
 * Fuzz Test - As mentioned, we could explore Grammer-based Fuzzing to generate templatized inputs to Web APIs to effectively find bugs and security vulnerability.